AnimeKaizoku/pasty/README.md

 | `PASTY_STORAGE_S3_SECURE`            | `true`        | `bool`   | Defines whether or not SSL should be used for the S3 connection                           |
 | `PASTY_STORAGE_S3_REGION`            | `<empty>`     | `string` | Defines the region of the S3 storage                                                      |
 | `PASTY_STORAGE_S3_BUCKET`            | `pasty`       | `string` | Defines the name of the S3 bucket (has to be created before setup)                        |

+This repo is a fork of [Lus - Pasty](https://github.com/lus/pasty) and the credit for the code goes to the original author The sponsor link points to Lus - please do sponsor them